carls-rodrigues/microservice-encoder-rust/README.md

-# Rust Video Encoder with Hexagonal Architecture
+# Rust Microserviço Encoder with Hexagonal Architecture

 ## Environment Setup
 To run in development mode, follow these steps: